rylxes/treasure-trove/README-New-Features.md

-# Treasure Trove New Features Documentation
+# Hoard Valley New Features Documentation

-This document outlines the new features added to the Treasure Trove marketplace application and provides implementation details for each feature.
+This document outlines the new features added to the Hoard Valley marketplace application and provides implementation details for each feature.

 ## Table of Contents